Glomerulonephritis refers to a range of inflammatory kidney conditions of the tiny blood vessels in the kidneys, known as glomeruli.

 Treatment depends on whether the condition is acute or chronic, the underlying cause, and the severity of symptoms.

-Glomerulonephritis after a strep infection usually clears up without treatment, but the doctor may prescribe antibiotics for the infection.
+Glomerulonephritis after a strep infection usually clears up without treatment, but the doctor may prescribe antibiotics to kill the pathogens causing the infection.

-The patient will probably have to reduce fluid intake, and avoid drinks or food containing alcohol or high levels of protein, salt or potassium.
+The individual will probably have to reduce fluid intake and avoid drinks or food containing alcohol or high levels of protein, salt, or potassium.

-A person with immune problems may undergo plasmapheresis, a mechanical process that removes plasma with antibodies from the blood, and replaces it with other fluid or donated plasma.
+A person with autoimmune problems may undergo plasmapheresis, a mechanical process that removes plasma with antibodies from the blood, and replaces it with other fluid or donated plasma.

-Kidney transplant may be possible, if the patient's health allows it.
-Otherwise, dialysis may be the only option.
+A kidney transplant may be possible if the individual is otherwise healthy.
+For people who cannot receive a transplant, dialysis may be the only option.

-Without treatment, the kidneys may fail completely.
-Waste products accumulate quickly, making emergency dialysis necessary.
+Without treatment, the kidneys might fail completely.
+Waste products build up quickly, making emergency dialysis necessary.

-When the kidneys function at under 10% of their normal capacity, the patient has end-stage kidney disease, and will require regular dialysis or a kidney transplant to stay alive.
+When the kidney function drops to less than 10 percent of its normal capacity, the individual is diagnosed with end-stage kidney disease and will require regular dialysis or a kidney transplant to stay alive.

 Most forms of glomerulonephritis cannot be prevented, but there are some ways to reduce the risk:

-The risk of glomerulonephritis, like many health conditions, can be reduced by choosing a healthy lifestyle with plenty of exercise, quality sleep and a healthy diet.
-These will reduce the risk of infections and hypertension.
+Choosing a healthy lifestyle with plenty of exercise, quality sleep, and a well-rounded diet can reduce the risk of glomerulonephritis as well as the risk of other infections and hypertension.